 Every time I go visit my boyfriend, I love seeing his city.
 Although it's old to him, it's brand new to me, and it is fun to explore.
 It gives him a chance to play tour guide and find things he hasn't done either.

-Don't try to change them.
+Don't try to change your partner’s routine.
 It won't work, and it won't do you any favors.
-Instead, be flexible and try to find ways to weave their habits into your day-to-day life
+Instead, be flexible and try to find ways to weave their habits into your day-to-day life.

-I believe the perfect recipe for an LDR is this: mutual respect, an end-goal in mind, dedication to putting in the travel time and being on the same page when it comes to your individual expectations.
+I believe the perfect recipe for an LDR is this: mutual respect, an end-goal in mind, dedication to putting in the travel time, and being on the same page when it comes to your individual expectations.